Optimizing two-qubit gates for ultracold fermions in optical lattices: Optimizing Vs(t) , Vl(t) and a1D using a 1D-confinement simulation

 \subsection{Unitary gate optimization}

 The preoptimized controls for $V_s(t)$, $V_l(t)$, and the effective scattering length $a_{1\mathrm{D}}$ are now used as initial guesses for our gate optimization and this yields the pulse shape and the associated dynamics shown in Fig.~\ref{Gate Opt}.
 The logarithm of the error plotted in Fig.~\ref{Gate Opt}(a) reveals a linear dependency of the gate time $\tau$ on the transition ratio $\alpha$.
-The minimal ratio ${\tau}/{\alpha} \approx {300}/{\pi}\, \SI{}{\micro \second}$ results in an error of approximately $1\%$.
+The empirical quantum speed limit of the system is given by the minimal ratio ${\tau}/{\alpha}$.
+It is marked in Fig.~\ref{Gate Opt}(a) with a black diagonal line and is approximately given by ${300}/{\pi}\, \SI{}{\micro \second}$.
+At the empirical speed limit, we observe an error of approximately $1\%$.
 Figure~\ref{Gate Opt}(b) shows an example of a pulse with $\alpha=\pi$, $\tau=\SI{300}{\micro \second}$, while Figs.~\ref{Gate Opt}(d) and \ref{Gate Opt}(f) illustrate the respective simulation results at final time, where the goal for $\alpha=\pi$ was to end in an equal superposition between $w_{LR}$ and $w_{RL}$ in Fig.~\ref{Gate Opt}(d) or between $w_{LL}$ and $w_{RR}$ in Fig.~\ref{Gate Opt}(f).
 While the optimization managed to reduce the mixture between the two cases in \ref{Gate Opt}(d) and \ref{Gate Opt}(f), we have not obtained a perfectly equal superposition.